Olly Barkley: Professional career

 Barkley was a key player for Bath in the 2010–11 premiership season, playing a part in 14 matches and scoring 142 points including a last-minute penalty against London Irish in a 24–25 away win.
 His season was cut short during Bath's away fixture against Gloucester in the premiership after a collision with teammate Butch James saw him break his leg in two places.

 On 20 September 2012 it was announced that Barkley had signed a contract with Racing Metro under the Medical Joker rule.
 He scored 16 points in his last Bath game, at the Rec against Sale.

 On 13 May 2013, Barkley would leave Racing Metro to join Grenoble in the French Top 14 on a two-year contract for the 2013/14 season.
 However, on 29 January 2014, it was announced Barkley would leave Grenoble with immediate effect due to the move to the French club not working out well for himself.
 On 3 February 2014, Barkley signed for Welsh region Scarlets in the Pro12 on a four-month contract until the end of the season.

 On 9 June 2014 it was announced that Barkley had signed for London Welsh at the conclusion of his four-month contract at Scarlets.

 In 2016 after London Welsh were liquidated Barkley coached Kowloon in the Hong Kong Premiership.

 Other ventures

 Barkley began contributing to online men's lifestyle magazine Blokely in 2011.

 Barkley is a Patron for NACOA – a charity that provides information, advice and support for anyone affected by their parents drinking.
 Barkley described Nacoa as "a worthy cause and I intend to do the best I can to raise awareness of this hidden illness, an illness that’s close to home for me.
 Alcohol abuse is everywhere and it’s not only the drinkers who bear the brunt.
 More often than not, it’s the family or close friends that are affected both emotionally and physically.
 The unconditional support that Nacoa offers is crucial.
 To know there is somebody on the end of the phone can sometimes be the difference that person needs to help them through the day, month and sometimes a lifetime."

+Barkley co-founded the premium English rum brand Vapoura Rum in 2022.